$3.99 Flat Rate Shipping* Click here for details

 How to Store Homemade Bread

 Congratulations on making your own bread!
-One of the many benefits of making your own is that there are no preservatives, which is great if you like fresh food with no chemicals, but unfortunately the shelf life is shortened.
+One of the many benefits of making your own is that there are no preservatives.
+One of the drawbacks, however, is that the bread may have a shorter shelf-life.
 Fortunately there are some options for storing your treasure so you can actually keep it around longer than a day or two.

-Freezer.
 If you find that you will not eat the loaf in a day or two, the freezer works well for longer-term storage.
 We suggest this procedure: cool the bread completely, then slice it.
 Wrap the loaf in plastic or zipper bags and place in the freezer.
-Take out slices as needed and to bring to room temperature or toast.
+Take out slices as needed and bring to room temperature or toast.